 Online RN to MSN Programs in Missouri

-Missouri universities are willing and able to offer online RN to MSN programs, but there are certain quirks to each degree.
-You can get the full picture by reading the profiles in our school listings.
+You can get the full picture by reading the profile in our school listings.
 Here’s a quick summary of important points:

 - Research College of Nursing: RCON states that most of the undergraduate coursework at RCON is completed online—you may wish to ask about any mandatory campus visits and practicum requirements.
 Once you reach the graduate level, the MSN in Executive Practice Healthcare Leadership is 100% online.
 However, the MSN FNP is hybrid, with a combination of on-campus and online courses.
 We also want to note that RCON only accepts MSN students living in ~13 states (listed on the program page) and all NP clinicals must occur in the greater Kansas City area.